gunelaliyevaa/wildfire-detection-using-satellite-imagery/README.md

 ### Key Steps in the Project
 1. **Data Collection and Preparation**: We will gather satellite images from publicly available sources, such as NASA’s MODIS and VIIRS data, along with ESA’s Sentinel-2 imagery.
 The dataset will include both real and synthetic images to help the model learn various wildfire scenarios.
 2. **Data Processing**: Preprocessing steps, such as cloud masking, will ensure data accuracy.
 Cloud masking helps filter out areas obscured by clouds, which could otherwise interfere with detecting fire patterns.
-3. **Model Training and Evaluation**: Using a pre-trained CNN model (InceptionV3), we will fine-tune the model with our dataset of wildfire images.
+3. **Model Training and Evaluation**: Using a pre-trained CNN model, we will fine-tune the model with our dataset of wildfire images.
 The model will be trained to **detect fire smoke, plumes, and differentiate between smoke and clouds ** in satellite imagery.
 4. **Visualization and Analysis**: To make results accessible, we plan to develop a basic visualization tool that allows users to filter images by date, intensity, and location, providing a clear view of wildfire-affected areas.

 ## Expected Outcomes